celian-rib/ASCII-galaxy-simulation/README.md

-# Galaxy simulation running in your terminal
+# Galaxy simulation running into your terminal.
 > Small project that is not an accurate simulation at all.
 The goal was to have fun and to learn something along the way.
 >
 > No optimisation has been done and all the simulation is based on basic vectorial Euler integration.